| 514-839-0132 FR EN

 What is a consumer proposal?

-A consumer proposal is a debt relief solution that allows you to reach an agreement with your creditors to repay only a portion of your debts, based on your ability to pay.
+A consumer proposal is a debt solution that allows you to reach an agreement with your creditors to repay only a small portion of your debts, based on your ability to pay.

-If you’re heavily in debt, struggling to make your monthly payments, and want to avoid bankruptcy, this solution is for you!
+If you are heavily in debt and having difficulty making your monthly payments, and you are looking to avoid bankruptcy, this solution is for you!

-A consumer proposal is an alternative to bankruptcy designed for individuals with a stable income and up to $250,000 in personal debt (excluding the mortgage on their primary residence).
+A consumer proposal is an alternative to bankruptcy intended for those who have a stable income and owe a maximum of $250,000 in personal debt (excluding the mortgage on their primary residence).

-• Your income allows you to repay a portion of this debt through a reduced, interest-free monthly payment;
+• Your income allows you to repay part of these debts through a reduced, interest-free monthly payment;

-• You’re unable to make the minimum payments required by your creditors (credit cards, utility bills, car loan, etc.);
+• You cannot pay the minimum amounts required by your creditors (credit cards, Hydro account, car loan, etc.);

-• Your total debt exceeds the value of your assets (property, land, investments, etc.);
+• Your debt amount exceeds the value of your assets (property, land, investments, etc.);

 • You want to avoid bankruptcy;